ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR.MinRTTFilterLen: A constant specifying the length of the BBR.min_rtt min filter window, BBR.MinRTTFilterLen is 10 secs.

+BBR.min_rtt_expired: A boolean recording whether the BBR.min_rtt estimate has expired and is due for a refresh, via either an application idle period or a transition into ProbeRTT state.

 ### Parameters for Scheduling ProbeRTT {#parameters-for-scheduling-probertt}